Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

 A goal is a shape that a soft body object tries to conform to.

-You have to confine the movement of vertices in certain parts of the mesh, e.g. to attach a Soft Body object at other objects.
-This is done with the *Vertex Group* (target).
-The target position is the original position of the vertex, like it would result from the "normal" animation of an object including *Shape Keys*, *Hooks* and *Armatures*.
+You have to confine the movement of vertices in certain parts of the mesh, e.g. to attach a soft body object at other objects.
+This is done with the *vertex group* (target).
+The target position is the original position of the vertex, like it would result from the "normal" animation of an object including *shape keys*, *hooks* and *armatures*.
 The vertex tries to reach its target position with a certain, adjustable intensity.

 .. _fig-softbody-force-exterior-shock: